dd-consulting/About_Sam_GU/README.md

 ## Courses and Topics I Teach

-> Topics and durations are customizable for your learning needs.
+> Topics and durations are customizable for your needs.

 | Course Names | Synopsis | Tags / Topics | Adjustable Duration (Hours) | Preview |
 | ------------ | -------- | ------------- | ---------------------------- | ------- |